-H37: If citizens have an Protestant tradition, the behavior of citizens is positively influenced, and the level of corruption will be lower.

-H38: If bureaucrats have an Protestant tradition, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.

-H39: If politicians have an Protestant tradition, the behavior of politicians is positively influenced, and the level of corruption will be lower.

-H40: If heads of state have an Protestant tradition, the behavior of heads of state is positively influenced, and the level of corruption will be lower.
+H33-0: If actors have a Protestant tradition, the behavior of actors is positively influenced, and the level of bureaucratic and political corruption will be lower.

+H33-A: If actors have a Protestant tradition their capacity to control other actors and stronger preference to abide the norm will make it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with one or more actors, thus the level of bureaucratic and political corruption is lower.

 The Women’s Participation Hypothesis

 Women’s participation is intensively discussed in corruption literature as an explanatory factor for corruption.
 Scholars believe that the more women that are involved in the public arena, the better.
 A higher share of women in the bureaucratic apparatus, parliament and government will reduce the level of corruption (Dollar et al., 2001).
 These ideas result from gender theory.
 Scholars argue that male and female mind-sets towards corruption differ.
 Women will act more honestly; be more public-spirited; take stronger stances on ethical behavior; behave more generously when faced with economic decisions; and will be more risk averse in comparison to men (Eagly and Crowley, 1986; Eckel and Grossman, 1998; Glover et al., 1997; Goertzel, 1983; Ones and Viswesvaran, 1998; Reiss and Mitra, 1998).
 Because of such essential differences in traits, for example, women politicians are less individually oriented or more likely to vote based on ethical beliefs (Watson & Moreland, 2014, p.
 395).